 You can take steps to prevent corrosive damage to your vehicle.
 At McHenry Pressure Cleaning, we recommend the following six steps for corrosion prevention:

-3. Baby your older car.
-After eight years, the National Highway Traffic Safety Administration (NHTSA) says cars are especially prone to corrosion.
+- Baby your older car.
+After eight years, the National Highway Traffic Safety Administration (NHTSA) says older cars are especially prone to corrosion.

-5. Deflect, when possible.
-Purchase fabrication shields and deflectors to protect components and prevent salt being sprayed directly on specific areas.
+- Deflect, when possible.
+Purchase fabrication shields and deflectors to protect components and prevent salt from being sprayed directly on specific areas.

 If freezing temperatures have already arrived, you can still play offense.
 Here are five ways you can minimize damage and help maintain your vehicle.

-3. Scrub away debris.
-As soon as possible after an ice or snow storm, make sure you clean off the salt from your car.
+- Scrub away debris.
+As soon as possible after an ice or snowstorm, make sure you clean off the salt from your car.
 Pressure wash all surfaces as thoroughly as possible.
 Use one of our high-quality alkaline detergents during your wash process.
 If you need to clean an entire fleet, talk with us about custom wash bays.

-4. Use an under spray.
+- Use an under spray.
 Don’t forget about your undercarriage.
-Use a drive-through car wash or select a hand wand where you can really go to town down below.
+Use a drive-through car wash or select a hand wand where you can access under your car.
 At McHenry, we sell special undercarriage cleaners that connect to your pressure washer.

 McHenry has Solutions